-15. Conclusions, Future Work, etc.
+16. Conclusions, Future Work, etc.

 - a.
-Summarize what has been accomplished and your conclusions - b.
+Summarize what has been accomplished. - b.
+Discuss substantive conclusions about the design challenge and solution. - c.
 Discuss what remains to be done (if any) and/or your suggestions for future work.

-16. References/Citations
+17. References/Citations

 a.
-Provide a list of properly cited literature and electronic sources
+Provide a list of properly cited literature and electronic sources, ordered in the sequence the citations appear in the text.
+Anything listed here must have been explicitly cited in the text.

-Appendices (as needed)
+A. Appendices (as many as needed)